jcoliz/yofi/YoFi.UITests/README.md

 Currently, the UI tests are only designed to work on a local machine.
 In the future, I have ambition to run them as part of the Azure Pipelines release pipeline.

+This uses Chrome only, and is hard-coded to a specific version (see .csproj).
+In the future, this can be reworked to match the currently-installed version.

 ## First, run the code

 ```